Keren Cytter: Projects

 After six years in Berlin, Cytter relocated to New York City in 2012 where she initiated a quarterly publication focusing on art and poetry.
 Published by APE, it has so far featured Nora Schultz, John Kelsey and writings of Josef Strau, Matthew Dickman, Roman Baembaev, Roger van Voorhees and Sylvia Mae Gorelick.

 Her 2013 solo exhibition at Pilar Corrias in London presented an ambitious new body of work called MOP (Museum of Photography) – a large archive of Polaroid photographs documenting her life as she travelled from Berlin and London, to the United States and Israel from 2012 to 2013.
 Taken with her 1200i and One step 600 Polaroid camera, the photographs are carefully categorised by geography and chronology and then arranged into sub-sections, titled A, B, C and D and so on, via their aesthetic.
 Images of friends, colleagues, curators she encountered, museums she worked in, landscapes she passed through, and her own performances are all featured.
 The collection consists of more than 800 polaroids.

 In May 2019, Cytter had her first institutional solo presentation in Israel, titled “Sponsored Content.”
 The exhibition carries a deep autobiographical tone, although, as always in her work, this very tone is hinted and suggested, avoiding any direct references.
 For this exhibition, which is articulated in two galleries, the artist has conceived an immersive display that invites the viewer to have an unusual physical encounter with her work, generating a space for reflection, bringing up all the different life stages, from childhood to teenage, from adulthood to middle age, till old age.

+Films

+In February 2024, Cytter first feature film “The Wrong Movie” premiered in the forum section of the Berlinale.
+The film met with great success.
+Travis Jeppesen wrote in his Artforum review - “Those familiar with her videos, artwork, novels, and films already know Cytter as one of the great progenitors of the absurdist tradition of Beckett and Ionesco; The Wrong Movie, with its self-deprecating title and its critical incursion into present-day existential immanence and all its post-ideological squalor, was one of the 2024 Berlinale’s great unsung films."

+Vladan Petkovic wrote in Cineuropa “Like a Beckett drama for the digital age, The Wrong Movie deals with existential questions, such as the feeling of loss and loneliness in a constantly connected world.
+But it is far from trivial or redundant – there is much more to be found between the lines of this apparently simple, but in fact quite complex, work.
+The movie may feel wrong, but most of the time it actually seems to get things right.”